kojikawrites/kojikawrites.github.io/docs/services.md

 {% capture content %}
-## Legacy Systems

-Do you have legacy systems in your business that need to be integrated with modern applications or converted to more modern architectures?
-Our team specializes in creating software solutions that seamlessly integrate with legacy applications and their underlying data stores, providing a bridge between old and new systems.

-Our team follows a comprehensive development lifecycle, which includes requirements gathering, design, development, testing, deployment, and maintenance.
-We also use agile methodologies, allowing us to quickly adapt to changing requirements and deliver high-quality software that meets your business needs.
-With our automated deployment process, we can quickly and efficiently deploy new releases and updates, minimizing downtime and disruption.
-Let us help you modernize your legacy systems and achieve greater efficiency and productivity in your business processes.

-{% endcapture %}
-{% include service-item.liquid image='/assets/images/services/svc-legacy.png' align='left' content=content %}

-{% capture content %}
 ## Cross-Platform

 Looking for a software solution that can run on multiple platforms, delivering a native platform experience?
 Our team specializes in creating cross-platform software that runs on nearly any device, using both Microsoft .NET technologies and open-source Mono technologies.